ahballif/ahballif/README.md

 ## Hi there 👋

+My name is Addison Ballif.
+I am currently a physics major at Brigham Young University - Idaho with an emphasis in mathematics.

+I have been blessed with many opportunities to work on several different projects that have taught me a variety of skills.
+My github features much of the work I have done on these projects.

 <!--
 **ahballif/ahballif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.